alphagov/government-digital-strategy/README.md

 _These document all the larger updates to the site we've done sinch the launch.
 If you'd like a full list, just view the commits log.
 A lot of minor changes or very small bug fixes are not listed here, else we'd just be duplicating the Git commit log._

+__27/11/12__
+- new script to auto-generate PDF, that gives us bar-charts in our PDFs instead of the tables.

 __26/11/12__
 - no more bar chart images!
 We've switched to using our own JS bar chart plugin, [Magna Charta](http://github.com/alphagov/magna-charta).